On this page, you can find information about the suspension hearings and appeals processes.

 - Commercial Driver's License Disqualifications

-Find out about these types of suspensions here.
+Find out more about these types of suspensions.

 Understanding the RMV's hearing process

-- Chemical test refusal hearings are only held at the Boston/Haymarket RMV
+- Chemical test refusal hearings can only be started by visiting the Boston/Haymarket RMV.

-- Make sure your application has been fully completed.
+- Make sure your application has been fully completed and all supporting documents have been uploaded.

 What do I need if my case is successful?

-- If your case is successful, you may need to apply or re-apply for a driver’s license or learner’s permit.
+- If your case is successful, you may need to apply or re-apply for a driver’s license or learner’s permit at a Service Center.
 In both of these circumstances, you will need to prove lawful presence as part of the license reinstatement process.
 Please refer to the document checklist at mass.gov/id which outlines the acceptable forms of lawful presence documentation.

 - It is not possible to accurately predict your wait time.
-Please note that some hearings take longer than others due to the many complex issues that can affect the suspension of a license or vehicle registration.
+Some hearings take longer than others due to the many complex issues that can affect the suspension of a license or vehicle registration.

 Hearings sites and schedules